 - Discuss your benefits with your family. - Ensure all your eligible dependents, including newborns, are enrolled in Dental and Extended Health within 60 days of the date they become eligible.
-To check your dependents' coverage, refer to http://www.pac.bluecross.ca/caresnet/.
+To check your dependents' coverage, refer to service.pac.bluecross.ca/member.
 If any dependents are missing, contact your employer. - If your status changes (e.g. you switch to casual status, or commence an unpaid leave of absence), contact your employer to confirm your ongoing eligibility for benefits. - During the year, save your receipts for expenses covered under the Extended Health benefit.
 Send your Extended Health claims to Pacific Blue Cross periodically.
-Claims must be received by Pacific Blue Cross no later than June 30th of the following year. - Remind your dependents to take your Pacific Blue Cross ID card to the pharmacy in order to access the pay-direct prescription drug claims process. - Review your beneficiary designation periodically for Group Life and AD&D to make sure it is still appropriate.
+Claims must be received by Pacific Blue Cross no later than June 30th of the following year. - Remind your dependents to take your Pacific Blue Cross ID card to the pharmacy in order to access the pay-direct claims process. - Review your beneficiary designation periodically for Group Life and AD&D to make sure it is still appropriate.
 Contact your employer to confirm your current beneficiary designation.

-For more information, contact your employer.
+For more information, contact your union or your employer.

 This booklet is a summary only.
-All benefits are subject to the applicable Collective Agreements currently in force, the Pacific Blue Cross and Great-West Life contracts, and the Healthcare Benefit Trust's Plan Document.
+All benefits are subject to the Pacific Blue Cross and Canada Life contracts, and the Joint Health Science Benefits Trust's (JHSBT) Plan Document.